Skip to main content

 Lease Agreements for Office Space

 Most foreign subsidiaries lease office space rather than purchasing property.
 The standard approach in Maharashtra is a Leave & License Agreement for 11 months (renewable), which carries stamp duty of 0.25% of total rent plus imputed interest at 10% on refundable deposit.
-This is significantly cheaper than a long-term lease deed, which attracts 2-5% stamp duty depending on the term.
+This is significantly cheaper than a registered long-term lease deed, which is charged as conveyance duty on a slice of the property's market value — 10% of market value for terms up to 5 years, rising to 90% of market value for terms beyond 29 years.

 Example: An office at BKC, Mumbai, with monthly rent of Rs 5,00,000 and a refundable deposit of Rs 30,00,000 for an 11-month term: